imran1476/A10-utilility-client-side/README.md

 * Use `jsPDF` + `jspdf-autotable` to generate a PDF from the My Pay Bills table.
 * Provide a `Download Report` button on My Pay Bills page that exports only the currently logged-in user’s paid bills.

+---

+## Extra (Optional) Features & Challenges

+* Dark/Light theme toggle.
+* Add animations using Lottie / Framer Motion / react-awesome-reveal.
+* Implement Axios interceptors for global request handling.

+---

+## Testing & QA

+* Test route reloads locally with `serve -s build` (or Netlify preview) to confirm `_redirects` works.
+* Test Google login flow in production domain (add authorized domain in Firebase console).

+---

+## Submission Notes for Examiner

+Include the following in your submission message:

+* Client repo link and **at least 15** highlighted commit messages (short list of important commits).
+* Server repo link and **at least 8** highlighted commit messages.
+* Live website URL.
+* Short note describing how you seeded the bills and how to run the app.

+---

+## Author

+Your Name — `your-email@example.com`

+---

+## License

+MIT